leathrum/mathjax-ext-contrib/README.md

       src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
     </script>

-Some extensions may require additional configuration -- for details, see the "about" link below for the extension.
+Some extensions may require additional configuration -- for details, see the `README` in the directory for the extension.

 The extensions can also be downloaded and stored for local use -- just be sure to change the URL in the `loadComplete()` call at the end of the extension JavaScript file, and the URL in the MathJax configuration.